Leaemerlyn/PennResources/README.md

 ### Tools used

-Which frameworks, libraries, or other tools did you use to create your project?

 * [React](https://react.dev/) - A Javascript-based framework for website development
 * [RSuite](https://rsuitejs.com/) - A library of React user-interface components for website development
 * [Firebase](https://firebase.google.com/) - A backend infrastructure service provided by Google
 * [React Icons](https://react-icons.github.io/react-icons) - A library of icons for website design

 ### Acknowledgments

-Use anyone else's code?
-Inspired by a particular project?
-List / link here.

 * Inspiration: The layout of the website was inspired by [MCITCentral](https://mcitcentral.com/).
 * Use of RSuite: We followed the instructions and code examples from the official [RSuite](https://rsuitejs.com/) website and online guides to use their provided components ([React Form](https://www.geeksforgeeks.org/react-suite-form-component/) and [React Button](https://www.geeksforgeeks.org/react-suite-button-size/)).